 Dr. Nicole Weber is an artful scientist, creating holistic ways to teach and study STEAM (Science, Technology, Engineering, Art, and Math) topics.
 She teaches for the College of Liberal Arts and Sciences at Lesley.

 As the world becomes more culturally and biologically interconnected, people are becoming less connected to their natural surroundings.
-Through an intersection of conservation biology (research) and science education (application), Dr. Weber bridges students’ scientific understanding to local issues in their community and natural environment on a personal, local, and global scale.
+Through an intersection of conservation biology (research) and science education (application), Nicole bridges students’ scientific understanding to local issues in their community and natural environment on a personal, local, and global scale.
 She looks for ways of connecting conservation to students’ local community, through authentic experiences focused on social and environmental issues, to support students in developing a better understanding of common scientific misconceptions and the interplay of social and environmental issues.

 - Postdoctoral Research, Engineering Education, Purdue University